biohead/AboveBracknell/README.md

 * Clone the repository to the Pi
 * Edit the Config.py file - add Twitter keys and change Lat/Lon as required
 * Transfer the aircrafts.json and operators.json files to the AboveBracknell folder.
-* Install Pillow, Selenum and Twython using pip3
+* Install Pillow, Selenum, Twython and emoji-country-flag using pip3
 * Install chromium-chromedriver using apt
 * modify Tar1090 /usr/local/share/tar1090/html/config.js file to set ICAO code to be shown by default (screenshot fails without this change)
 * run the runAircraftTracker.sh script file